moliver28/research-handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 ### Your 4th Trimester Coaching

 Description: Your 4th Trimester is a 90-day coaching program with Broad Perspective Consulting.
 The purpose of the program is to help parents (regardless of gender) be as prepared as possible to be a working parent through coaching and development.
 The cost of this program is $2,300 USD.

+For Your 4th Trimester applications, please notify Talent Development that you would like to participate in the program by sending an email to growth-development@gitlab.com.

 Eligibility for Reimbursement: Team members returning from Parental Leave.
 The provider will invoice GitLab directly.